 Children, visitors and patients can walk through the grounds, or sit on the numerous benches enjoying the peace and tranquillity.
 There is a scented garden in a secluded setting off the main lawns and when the sun shines you will often see families enjoying a picnic on the grass.

-These beautiful grounds are lovingly maintained by the Estates team, which comprises five permanent staff on the grounds and general maintenance side, augmented by five volunteer gardeners who give freely of their time to help with the upkeep.
+These beautiful grounds are lovingly maintained by the Estates team, which comprises of five permanent staff on the grounds and general maintenance side, augmented by five volunteer gardeners who give their time freely to help with the upkeep.

 Car parks, which are free for families visiting patients, are situated around the site.

-In addition to the formal gardens a recent addition has been the Meadow of Memories.
-This meadow, planted annually by the Estates team, with wild flower seeds purchased from donations given by families.
-It is at it's most colourful in time for the annual memorial service which is held in the meadow in July of each year.
+In addition to the formal gardens we have the Meadow of Memories.
+This meadow, planted annually by the Estates team, is full of wild flower seeds purchased from donations given by families.
+It is at it's most colourful in time for the annual memorial service which is held in the meadow in July each year.